… to learn the photographic vocabulary "Glossary of Photography"

 - Bracketing – a photographic technique that involves taking several photos under different exposures.
 [Click here to read the full article about bracketing.]

-- Bridge – a compact digital camera with no direct aim and on which it is not possible to change the lens
+- Bridge – a compact digital camera with no direct aim and also on which it is not possible to change the lens

 - Buffer – a memory area built into the box allowing you to store photos taken in bursts before transferring them to memory “Glossary of Photography”